Pre-Arrival Key Exchange Communication & Preparation

 Before your guests arrive, ask them for the following info:

-How are they arriving to the area (car, plane, train, etc.)?
+How they arrive to the area (car, plane, train, etc.)?
 This will help you gauge the time that it will take them.
 For example, if they are going by car you should check the status of traffic on Google Maps.
 If they are coming by plane, ask them for their flight number and keep an eye on its landing time.
 This information can also prove to be useful for you to suggest more specific arrival instructions so they don’t have to do any research.

 When is their estimated time of arrival?